magifd2/scat/docs/SLACK_SETUP.md

     **Export Scopes (for `export log` command):**
     *   `channels:history`: Required to read message history from public channels.
     *   `groups:history`: Required to read message history from private channels.
-    *   `users:read`: Required to resolve user IDs to user names.
     *   `files:read`: Required to download attached files.

 ### Step 3: Install the App to Your Workspace